Wednesday, May 6, 2015

 Sirloin steak with baked sirloin potato

-We had food enough for supper to bring home!!
+We had enough food for supper to bring home!!

 We rode through downtown Scottsboro but did not stop.